anna-pa-m/adabmDCA/docs/documentation.md

 Printing output every 1 iterations - parameters every 500

 ```
 In the early stage of the running, the algorithm performs a reweighting of the original sequences and modifies their statistical significance as explained [here](https://www.pnas.org/content/108/49/E1293); the sequence similarity threshold can be set using `-l` input flag.
-Besides, it is also possible to give the set of weigths in a file using the flag `-w`.
+Besides, it is also possible to give the set of weights in a file using the flag `-w`.
 Then, the algorithm computes the data statistics (one and two-site frequencies) and eventually corrects the empirical moments introducing a pseudo-count (read [here](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.90.012132) for details) whose value is set to `1/Meff` and can be modified using `-d`.
-Finally, the algorithm itervatively updates the parameters `(J,h)` of the Potts model by standard gradient ascent (some adaptive learning strategies are described in `Advanced options/Learning strategies`).
+Finally, the algorithm iteratively updates the parameters `(J,h)` of the Potts model by standard gradient ascent (some adaptive learning strategies are described in `Advanced options/Learning strategies`).
 The model observables are computed from 1000 independent MC chains which, at equilibrium, sample 50 configurations each.
-The number of MC chains and the number of sampled configurations can be modified by `-s` and `-n` respectively. `adabmDCA` allows for an advanced tuning of the sampling, see `Advanced options/Tuning the Markov Chain Monte Carlo`.
+The number of MC chains and the number of sampled configurations can be modified by `-s` and `-n` respectively. `adabmDCA` allows for advanced tuning of the sampling, see `Advanced options/Tuning the Markov Chain Monte Carlo`.
 At every step (the frequency can be specified by the `-z` flag)  it writes to the `stdout` an update of the learning, like the following:
 ```
 it: 4 el_time: 48 N: 50000 Teq: 12 Twait: 6 merr_fm: 8.8e-01 merr_sm: 8.7e-01 averr_fm: 5.4e-02 averr_sm: 3.4e-03 cov_err: 2.0e-01 corr: 0.0057 sp: 0 lrav: 0.05